The Hard Parts of Making Stress Support Gummies (And How We Solve Them)

 Pectin-based gummies (the vegan standard) are tricky: they require very tight control of pH and calcium levels.
 Too little calcium, and the gel won't set.
 Too much, and it becomes brittle and starts weeping moisture.
 Stress support formulas often contain acidic ingredients like vitamin C, which can push the pH outside pectin's ideal range (pH 3.0–3.8).

-Gelatin offers more pH forgiveness and a different mouthfeel, but it's animal-derived and requires higher processing temperatures-which compounds the heat-sensitivity problem we already discussed.
+Gelatin offers more pH forgiveness and a different mouthfeel, but it's animal-derived and requires higher processing temperatures—compounding the heat-sensitivity problem.

 Newer options like modified starches, carrageenan, and konjac blends provide middle ground.
 But each demands its own processing parameters.
-Before we commit to a full production run, we always run a pre-validation study with three different gelling systems to find the one that offers the best combination of stability, texture, and taste for that specific formula.
+Before committing to a full production run, we run a pre-validation study with three different gelling systems to find the best balance of stability, texture, and taste for that specific formula.

 Staying Compliant Without Making Medical Claims

 "Stress support" is a permissible structure/function claim under FDA rules.
-But it must never imply treatment or prevention of a medical condition.
+But you must never imply treatment or prevention of a medical condition.
 That line is thinner than most people realize.

 One hidden issue is moisture migration.
 Gummies naturally gain or lose moisture over time.
 Too much loss, and they harden.
 Too much gain, and you risk microbial growth or textural breakdown.
 Stress support formulas with humectant ingredients like glycerin from herbal extracts are especially vulnerable.
 That's why we insist on high-barrier packaging with desiccants—no shortcuts.